edinburghlivinglab/dds/_notes/week1-1.md

 </div>

 Very quick overview of the course.
-This will focus on the what, not the why or the how.
+This will focus on the **what**, not the why or the how.

 * projects
 * theme and sub-themes